i-jurij/new_manikur/README.md

 $content_view - from app/view (ready-to-output code),
 $data - data array for model from controller (from rout),
-$template_view - default template declare in method, you can specify your own, or declare it in your controllers class: protected string $template = TEMPLATEROOT.DS.'first/templ.php';
+$template_view - default template declare in method, you can specify your own, but there is to replace value from controller of page. or declare it in your controllers class: protected string $template = TEMPLATEROOT.DS.'first/templ.php';
 or rewrite it inside a controllers class method when calling the method generate from View class: